 10 Amazing Shows Like "Stranger Things" Nobody Should Miss out On

 Die-hard fans of Stranger Things have a good reason to rejoice!
 Netflix announced pretty recently that the second season of the beloved drama is in the making.
-If you’re anything like me, you’ve already binge-watched this show and then re-watched it already by now.
+If you’re anything like me, you’ve already binge-watched this series and then re-watched it already by now.

 For those who don’t know what this show is about, Stranger Things takes us back to the ‘80s in a small town haunted by a supernatural entity from a parallel world.
 When a child suddenly disappears, an investigation follows, which eventually leads them to a haunting discovery.
 It’s an adrenaline-fueled journey until the very end.
 If you somehow still haven’t watched it, go ahead and do it right now.

 Those who’ve already seen this show, it only fits that you’re looking for some other shows like Stranger Things.
 Satiate your craving with these fantastic serials.

 Based on the 1973 film by the same name, Westworld takes place in a near-futuristic world where anything is possible, thanks to the technological advancements.
 Immersive theme parks have been created for wealthy clients who want to explore the Wild West and enjoy what that world has to offer.
 The main attraction is humanoid robots who act and talk just like humans.
 Unfortunately, most of the clients choose to murder, mutilate and rape the hosts (humanoid robots) just for fun.

 Since the victims are not humans, they get away with everything.
 There are no consequences for their actions.
 Things go awry when one of the androids gains consciousness, leading to an ultimate showdown between humans and hosts.

 How far is too far?
 How do we define rape?
 By the end of the first season, you’ll find yourself grappling with these uncomfortable questions that have no right answers.